-Depending on the size of the municipality a prosecutor serves, job duties can vary.
+Depending on the size of the municipality a prosecutor serves, the responsibilities of a prosecutor can vary.
 In larger offices, prosecuting attorneys may be assigned to specific areas of the law, such as traffic violations or juvenile offenses.
 In smaller offices, they may be responsible for all aspects of criminal prosecution.

 Following undergraduate studies, prospective prosecutors must attend three years of law school to earn their Juris Doctor (J.D.) degrees.
 Admission to law school is competitive and contingent on students' Law School Admission Test (LSAT) scores.
-This test measures necessary qualities for law school by assessing reading comprehension, analytical and logical-reasoning skills, according to the Law School Admission Council (www.lsat.org).
+This test measures necessary qualities for law school by assessing reading comprehension, analytical, and logical-reasoning skills, according to the Law School Admission Council.

-Law School is a 3-year commitment for full-time students.
-During the first half of law school, students gain core knowledge by learning about necessary components of the law, including contracts, torts and civil procedure.
+Law school is a three-year commitment for full-time students.
+During the first half of law school, students gain core knowledge by learning about necessary components of the law, including contracts, torts, and civil procedure.
 In the final half of law school, students study topics in specializations of their choosing, such as tax or corporate law.
 Prospective prosecuting attorneys may want to consider studying criminal law to prepare for the career.

 Attorneys must become licensed by passing the written bar exam upon completion of law school.
 The exam is administered through each state.
 According to the BLS, most states require passage of the Multistate Bar Examination, and some states also require attorneys to pass ethics exams and other state-specific tests.

 Prosecuting attorneys must feel comfortable in courtrooms, so trial experience may be beneficial.
 They must also have an understanding of their communities' needs and the motivations driving law breakers.
-Successful prosecution can lead to an individual's loss of rights, and so a prosecuting attorney must use discretion, perform careful research and seek justice.
+Successful prosecution can lead to an individual's loss of rights, and so a criminal prosecution lawyer must use discretion, perform careful research, and seek justice.
 This career also requires a sense of civic duty and fairness as well as strong analytical skills.

 Salary Information and Employment Outlook

-While the U.S. Bureau of Labor Statistics (BLS) does not have a specific listing for prosecuting attorneys, it reported in May 2012 that the average annual salary for lawyers overall was $130,880.
-The BLS predicted that job opportunities for lawyers, including prosecuting attorneys, would increase 10% from 2010-2020.
+While the U.S. Bureau of Labor Statistics (BLS) does not have a specific listing for prosecuting attorneys, it reported in May 2018 that the average annual salary for lawyers overall was $144,230.
+PayScale.com reported the average salary for prosecutors was $65,123 in July 2019.
+The BLS predicted that job opportunities for lawyers, including prosecuting attorneys, would increase 8% from 2016-2026.